|

 - We recommend the use of the free ZoneAlarm firewall program,

-available at www.zonelabs.com/store/content/company/products/znalm/freeDownload.jsp
+available at www.filehippo.com/download_zonealarm_free or Comodo

 - During installation, it can pre-configure your computer for Internet